hadashiA/VContainer/README.md

 - Right click in a folder within the Project Tab and Choose **Create -> C# Script**.
 - Name it `GameInstaller.cs`.

+Note
-Note that VContainer will automatically template C# scripts ending in `Installer`.
+- VContainer will automatically template C# scripts ending in `Installer`.

 You instruct `builder` and register the class above.